trisharaj11/RA2311003030080/README.md

 # 🚀 Backend Evaluation Submission

 This repository contains my submission for the Backend Track of the Campus Hiring Evaluation.
-The goal of this project was to build clean, efficient, and scalable backend services while following real-world engineering practices such as modular design, proper logging, API handling, and optimized algorithms.
+The project focuses on building clean, efficient, and scalable backend services while following real-world practices such as modular design, structured logging, secure API handling, and optimized algorithms.

 ---